LivingWithBugs Logo

 - Correct application is essential -

-Summary: Spot-on flea control medications must be applied correctly to be effective.
+Summary: New spot-on flea control medications like Frontline must be applied correctly to be effective.
 The liquid must reach the pet's skin and must be placed where the pet can't lick it off.

 Jack DeAngelis, PhD